 - 1. Complete a minimum of 121 semester hours. - 2.
 Satisfactorily complete the curriculum requirements in the major field. - 3.
 Earn a cumulative academic average of not less than 2.0 in all courses taken at the University. - 4.
-Earn a cumulative academic average of not less than 2.0 in all business courses that are required in the business curriculum (including the business core, the business electives, the business philosophy requirement-business ethics, and the business major). - 5.
-Earn a cumulative average of not less than 2.0 in all courses that constitute the 24 hours in the business major. - 6.
-Complete in residence not less than $\frac{1}{2}$ of the credit hours which fulfill College core and major requirements. - 7.
-Complete in resident, unless permission is granted otherwise, the final semester's course work. - Take all senior outcomes measurement examinations required by the College (such as the Major Field Test in Business). - 9.
-Satisfactorily pass the English Proficiency Examination.

-- 10. File an Application for Degree. - 11.
+Earn a cumulative average of not less than 2.0 in all courses taken in the College of Business. - 5.
+Earn a cumulative average of not less than 2.0 in all courses taken in the major field. - 6.
+Complete in residence not less than 1⁄2 of the credit hours which fulfill College core and major requirements. - 7.
+Complete in resident, unless permission is granted otherwise, the final semester's course work. - 8.
+Take all senior outcomes measurement examinations required by the College (such as the Major Field Test in Business). - 9.
+Satisfactorily pass the English Proficiency Examination. - 10.
+File an Application for Degree. - 11.
 Complete all exit surveys and questionnaires.